 Cheesemans' Ecology Safaris is passionate about conserving the precious regions that we travel to and supports many conservation efforts.
 By visiting these areas, we contribute to sustainable conservation of these valuable wildlife habitats.
 We urge you to support conservation organizations that protect and restore natural habitats and write letters to tourism and government agencies to promote work in preserving wildlife.
-The Galápagos Conservancy is working to preserve the Galápagos Islands and its wildlife and would make good use of your donation to fund their ongoing conservation efforts.
-For more information visit www.galapagos.org.

 We aim to make all our trips carbon neutral by splitting the cost of carbon offsetting with our participants.
 For your convenience, the optional donation amount for your half of the carbon offset will be indicated on your invoice.
-We source high quality offsets through CarbonTree Conservation Fund, a non-profit we helped found, supporting pioneering forest conservation in the Valdivian Coastal Reserve, a Nature Conservancy project (https://tinyurl.com/ybgkwton).
+We source high quality offsets through CarbonTree Conservation Fund, a non-profit we helped found, supporting pioneering forest conservation in the Rio Bravo Reserve in Belize, a Nature Conservancy project (www.nature.org/en-us/about-us/where-we-work/latin-america/belize/rio-bravo-conservation-area/).